 How to Get a Barcode for your Retail Product?

-If you can’t pay by credit card, feel free to contact us and we can arrange payment via bank transfer.
+If you can’t pay by credit card, please contact us, and we can arrange payment via bank transfer.

 Our barcode packages include: